Boundaries are essential and often need to be incorporated into a Mormon/LDS mixed faith marriage.

 If you are trying to get someones else to do something or not do something – that is NOT a boundary that is control or manipulation.

 A boundary is 100% about what you will do or not do in a particular situation.
-That is why, in order for a boundary to be effective you must follow through with it.

 Here is an example of a boundary used correctly and effectively: